rgarcia2304/aggreGator/README.md

 `register` - Allows you to register a user
 Usage - `go run . register {name of user}`

-`register` - Allows you to make user active
+`login` - Allows you to make user active
 Usage - `go run . login {name of registered user}`

 `addfeed` - Allows you to add feed for the user